Smoothing Variances Across Time: Adaptive Stochastic Volatility: Simulation Study

-The key structural difference between ASV-DHS and ASV-HS is the presence of an autoregressive shrinkage parameter $\phi$ in ASV-DHS, which governs the temporal evolution of the local scale parameters.
-Despite this, they exhibit similar performance across DGPs 1 through 7.
-This is expected: in DGPs 1, 4, and 7, changes in volatility are gradual.
-In DGPs 2, 3, 5, and 6, abrupt changes occur but are highly persistent with the transition probability between different states of 2\% for DGPs 2 and 5, and only 1\% for DGPs 3 and 6, resulting in relatively few shifts.
-In DGP 8 features frequent and periodic volatility changes.
-In this setting, ASV-DHS consistently achieves smaller MAEs than ASV-HS.
-Although the average improvement is modest (0.021), it is consistent across 1,000 replicates, indicating that dynamic shrinkage offers better local adaptivity when volatility shifts are both abrupt and recurrent.
+The main structural difference between the HS and DHS variants of ASV is the inclusion of the autoregressive shrinkage parameter, $\phi$, in ASV-DHS, which controls the temporal dependence of the local scale parameters.
+Compared with ASV-HS, ASV-DHS shows consistent but modest improvements in DGPs 2, 3, 5, and 8, where large and recurrent volatility shifts occur, with reductions in MAE of 5\%, 3\%, 2\%, and 2\%, respectively.
+These results suggest that dynamic shrinkage offers improved local adaptivity when volatility shifts are both abrupt and recurrent.